-4.1 Minutiae Editing
+A. Minutiae Editing

-In order to train networks for minutiae extraction for latent and reference fingerprints, a set of ground truth minutiae are required.
+In order to train networks for minutiae extraction for latent and reference fingerprints, a set of ground truth minutiae is required.
 However, marking minutiae on poor quality latent fingerprint images and low quality reference fingerprint images is very challenging.
-It has been reported that even experienced latent examiners have low repeatability/reproducibility [31] in minutiae markup.
+It has been reported that even experienced latent examiners have low repeatability/reproducibility [35] in minutiae markup.
 To obtain reliable minutiae ground truth, we designed a user interface to show a pair of latent and its corresponding reference fingerprint images side by side; the reference fingerprint image assists in editing minutiae on the latent.
-The editing tool includes operations of insertion, deletion, and repositioning minutiae points (Fig. 7).
-Instead of starting markup from scratch, some initial minutiae points and minutiae correspondences were generated using our automated minutiae detector and matcher.
+The editing tool includes operations of insertion, deletion, and repositioning minutiae points (Fig. 8).
+Instead of starting markup from scratch, some initial minutiae points and minutiae detector and matcher.
 Because of this, we refer to this manual process as minutiae editing to distinguish it from markup from scratch.

-Fig. 7: User interface for minutiae editing.
+Fig. 8: User interface for minutiae editing.
 It consists of operators for inserting, deleting, and repositioning minutia points.
 A latent and its corresponding rolled mate are illustrated here.
 Only the light blue minutiae in latent correspond with the pink minutiae in the mate shown in green lines.